DIY Water Xylophone for Kids – Fun Sound and Music Activity with Science

 - Water

-- A spoon or a small stick for tapping
+- A spoon or small stick for tapping

 How to Make the DIY Water Xylophone